ThomasKaiser/sbc-bench/results/ARMv8-Crypto-Extensions.md

 The results are '1000s of bytes per second processed' and we'll focus from now on only on most right column since not affected by initialization overhead (16K chunk size with a `1144575.32k` score in the example above).

-_ARMv8 Crypto Extensions_ are not a classic 'crypto engine' running at a fixed clock (like Marvell's CESA for example) but scale linearly with clockspeed.
+_ARM's Crypto Extensions_ are not a classic 'crypto engine' running at a fixed clock (like Marvell's CESA for example) but scale linearly with clockspeed.
 Also with the openssl benchmark it doesn't matter how DRAM configuration/performance looks like since the whole benchmark runs inside CPU caches and while OpenSSL uses userspace crypto the scores are identical regardless whether userland is `armhf` or `arm64` (see Samsung/Nexell S5P6818 numbers below).
 Distro used as well as OpenSSL version also don't seem to matter.

 ### Scores predictable based on CPU core and clockspeed